Thecgroupstudio/cgroup-vsl-funnel/email-marketing-checklist.md

 **Introducing the Executive Presence Immersion**

-Join me for an intimate, transformative experience at the luxurious ALILA Resort NAPA VALLEY, where just limited leaders will master the art of executive presence through personalized coaching, immersive workshops, and practical application.
+Join me for an intimate, transformative experience at the luxurious ALILA Resort NAPA VALLEY.
+With limited slots available, you'll master the art of executive presence through personalized coaching, immersive workshops, and practical application.

 During this exclusive immersion experience, you'll: